textileio/community/docs/docs/hub/index.md

 hero_img: ../images/cloud-hero.png
 ---

-The Hub is the fastest way to start building and experimenting with Textile technologies.
+The Hub is a platform for building and experimenting with Textile technologies.
 It provides:

 -   Hosted [Buckets](../buckets/index.md) and [Threads](../threads/index.md) with persistent IPFS endpoints.
 -   Developer accounts for individuals and organizations.
 -   API key integration into apps.

 !!!
 Warning
-The Hub is built on a handful of experimental protocols, many are still in Beta.
-Please [report any issues you experience](https://github.com/textileio/textile/issues).
+We are shutting down our hosted Hub infrastructure.
+Please see this [deprecation notice](https://github.com/textileio/textile/issues/578) for details.

 ## Security

-Textile is still under heavy development and no part of it should be used before a thorough review of the underlying code.

 APIs and protocols may change rapidly.